medusalix/xone/README.md

 xone is a Linux kernel driver for Xbox One and Xbox Series X|S accessories.
 It serves as a modern replacement for `xpad`, aiming to be compatible with Microsoft's *Game Input Protocol* (GIP).
 If you are looking for a way to use your controller via Bluetooth, check out [xpadneo](https://github.com/atar-axis/xpadneo).

+## Compatibility

-Take a look at [this spreadsheet](https://docs.google.com/spreadsheets/d/1fVGtqHTo9PRdmFVgEjmWuJIjuYEE_OziktNifFZIEgg) for a comparison between all the different Linux drivers.
+Take a look at [this spreadsheet](https://docs.google.com/spreadsheets/d/1fVGtqHTo9PRdmFVgEjmWuJIjuYEE_OziktNifFZIEgg) for a comparison between all the different Linux drivers and the devices they support.

+**Wireless accessories using the Xbox Wireless dongle need to use the [experimental](https://github.com/medusalix/xone/tree/experimental) branch of `xone`**

 ## Important notes

 This driver is still in active development.
 Use at your own risk!
+If you are running `xow` upgrading to `xone` is *highly recommended*!
 **Any feedback including bug reports, suggestions or ideas is [*greatly appreciated*](https://discord.gg/FDQxwWk).**

 ## Features